Limbicnation/blender2houdini-exporter/README.md

 # Usage in Blender

+To transfer your models from Blender to Houdini:

-1. Select the objects you want to export.
+1. Select the objects you intend to export.
-2. Go to the "Houdini" menu in the sidebar.
+2. Navigate to the "Houdini" menu located in the sidebar.
-3. Click "Send To Houdini".
+3. Click the "Send To Houdini" option.
-4. Houdini will launch and the imported file will be available in the specified location.
+4. Upon executing, Houdini will automatically launch.
+5. Your imported model will reside in the pre-defined location.
-5. Note: Ensure you set the correct path for your model file in the scripts.
-Check the geoPath variable in the blender2houdini-exporter.py, houdini_import_fbx.py, and houdini_reload_fbx.py scripts, and adjust them to your needs.
+6. Important: To ensure seamless transfer, confirm that the path set for your model file within the scripts is accurate.
+Specifically, inspect the geoPath variable located in the ```blender2houdini-exporter.py```, ```houdini_import_fbx.py```, and ```houdini_reload_fbx.py``` scripts, making adjustments as necessary.

 # Usage in Houdini

-1. Place down the ```Export_to_Blender``` hda and connect yout output
+For the inverse operation, transferring models from Houdini to Blender:

+1. Initiate by placing the Export_to_Blender HDA on your workspace.
+2. Connect your desired output to the HDA.
-2. Click ```Save to Disk```
+3. Click on the "Save to Disk" button.
-3. In Blender reload model.
+4. Switch over to Blender.
+5. Reload your model.
-4. Note: Also, ensure you set the correct path for your model file in the Houdini shelf tools and in the scripts houdini_import_fbx.py and houdini_reload_fbx.py if they reference any paths.
+6. Important: Paths play a crucial role in ensuring no hitches during the transfer.
+Double-check the path for your model file in both the Houdini shelf tools and within the houdini_import_fbx.py and houdini_reload_fbx.py scripts.
+Ensure all path references are correct and updated.

 # Versioning